Christmas is the time of year where being in a city like London is a gift.

 In 2013, I went to the Southbank Christmas market at the London Eye, which was busy but a nice enough market to spend the evening looking around, eating Nutella crepes and drinking mulled wine.
 It wasn’t too big and there was enough variety to please everyone.
 There is also an ice-skating rink there as well for all of the skaters out there.

-This event was free which means that if it is not raining and is a weekend night, the crowds will come in droves, which they did on this occasion.
+This event was free which means that if it is not raining and is a weekend night, the crowds will come in droves, which they did on these occasions.
 It took about 10 minutes to get inside and once in, it is pretty full with people EVERYWHERE.

 I can’t speak for the MANY rides and games to play that they had there and their wait times, but there were a heap of them and enough to please any youngster for sure.